bstefanescu/qutejs/web/doc/docs/directives/view.md

 # View Directive

 The view directive is a dynamic component.
 The component tag is specified as the **is** attribute.
 The **is** attribute expects javascript expressions and not literals.
-This directive is usefull to implement dynamic content components like tabs etc.
+This directive is usefull to implement dynamic content components like tabs etc.  \
+You can use both `is='expr'` or `is={expr}` syntaxes to specify the `is` value.

 The **view** directive is similar to the **tag** directive but has some important differences: